Cestrum nocturnum: Invasive potential

 In Auckland, New Zealand, it has been reported as a seriously invasive weed to the Auckland Regional Council and is under investigation.
 NS Forest and Bird is compiling an inventory of wild cestrum sites in order to place the plant on the banned list.
 The inventory can be viewed via Google Maps.
 Some nurseries still sell it without warning customers of the dangers to native bush reserves.

+In culture

+The inscription on American filmmaker David Keith Lynch's gravestone at the Hollywood Forever Cemetery reads "Night Blooming Jasmine."